-Establish mechanisms to monitor, evaluate and performance manage the delivery of emergency ambulance services and take appropriate action.

 5. ANNUAL WORK PROGRAMME AND PLANNING

-5.1 The Joint Committee and the EAS Team will adhere to the standards of good governance set for the NHS in Wales and which are based on Welsh Government’s Citizen Centred Governance Principles.
+5.1 The Joint Committee and the EASC Team will adhere to the standards of good governance set for the NHS in Wales and which are based on Welsh Government’s Citizen Centred Governance Principles.
 Refer to Standing Order: NHS Framework.

 5.2 The Joint Committee will: